marcellogalhardo/marcellogalhardo.dev/content/posts/function-properties-in-data-classes-are-code-smells.md

 Yes, but my point is about the semantic definition of a "data class" and how the compiler's assumptions about what is `data` can lead to issues with the generated methods.

-#### 3. The example you put forth looks a lot like what we do in Circuit, was that what part of prompted this?
+#### 3. The example you put forth looks a lot like what Circuit does, was that what part of prompted this article?

 No. I'm not familiar with Circuit, so I don’t feel qualified to comment on it.
 My goal was to discuss `data class` as a Kotlin construct, separate from Compose or any library.